RatanShreshtha/RatanShreshtha/content/posts/youtube-educational-channels.md

 - [**Numberphile**](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A), by Brady John Haran, this channel has videos all about numbers, puzzles, riddles and mathematics.

-- [**Periodic Videos**](https://www.youtube.com/channel/UCtESv1e7ntJaLJYKIO1FoYw), another YouTube channel by Brady John Haran, this is ultimate channel for all things chemistry.
+- [**Periodic Videos**](https://www.youtube.com/channel/UCtESv1e7ntJaLJYKIO1FoYw), another YouTube channel by Brady John Haran, this is the ultimate channel for all things chemistry.
 A video about each element on the periodic table.
 And we upload new videos every week about science news, interesting molecules and other stuff from the world of chemistry.

 - [**Physics Girl**](https://www.youtube.com/channel/UC7DdEm33SyaTDtWYGO2CwdA), by Dianna Cowern.
 This channel has physics videos for every atom and eve.

 - [**Practical Engineering**](https://www.youtube.com/channel/UCMOqf8ab-42UUQIdVoKwjlQ), by Grady Hillhouse.
-This channel looks at practically any part of anything man made around you and think, Some engineer was frustrated while designing this.
+This channel looks at practically any part of anything man-made around you and think, Some engineer was frustrated while designing this.
 It's a little human connection.

 - [**SciShow**](https://www.youtube.com/channel/UCZYTClx2T1of7BRZ86-8fow) explores the unexpected.
 Seven days a week, Hank Green, Michael Aranda, and Olivia Gordon delve into the scientific subjects that defy our expectations and make us even more curious!